ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ~~~

 To exit the vi editor, press `esc` and then enter `:wq` to save the file.
-Now that the configuration in the nifi.properties file has been updated, we need to port forward a new port for NiFi through the Port Forward GUI because the virtual machine is not listening for the port **6434**, so NiFi will not load on the browser.
-If your using VirtualBox Sandbox, refer to section 4.1.
+Now that the configuration in the nifi.properties file is updated, port forward a new NiFi port because the VM is not listening for the port **6434**, so NiFi does not load on the browser.
+If you are using VirtualBox Sandbox, refer to section 4.1.
 For Azure Sandbox users, refer to section 4.2.

 ### 4.1 Forward Port with VirtualBox GUI

 1\.
 Open VirtualBox Manager

 2\.
-Right click your running Hortonworks Sandbox, click **settings**
+Right-click your running Hortonworks Sandbox, and select **settings**.

 3\.
 Go to the **Network** Tab